gavins13/perception/ISSUES.md

  * Issue #3.1: When using a generator for the dataset, the TF Dataset API function .skip() does not work.
 Hence, this method needs to be specified in the Perception Dataset API

  * Issue #4.1: 'image' summaries do not work.
 Please use GIF summaries instead. (see https://github.com/tensorflow/tensorflow/issues/28007 - Issue due to using tf.summary.image within tf.function; tf.function encapsulates the entire loss when perception debug flag is set to False.)

+* Issue #4.2: Do not use the '\' character for multiline Python code.
+AutoGraph fails with this character for some reason.